rhoneybul/fp-uwa-talks/29-09-17/scala.md

 ~$ mkdir intro-project && cd intro-project
 ```

-Then, to create a new scala hello-world project, we can run the following;
+Then, to create a new scala hello-world project, we can run the following command.
+From my understanding, this pulls a sort of boilerplate project.

 ```{bash}
 ~/intro-project$ sbt new scala/hello-world.g8